Introduction to Youth Music Centre

 Reflections on a wonderful milestone

-Throughout the age ranges and the developing maturity of our five orchestras a highly refined style of music making emerges culminating in a Chamber Orchestra of some 25 young people who produce playing of incredible refinement, a ravishingly beautiful sound and a wonderful sense of ensemble and rhythm.
+Throughout the age ranges and the developing maturity of our five orchestras a highly refined style of music making emerges culminating in a Chamber Orchestra who produces a ravishingly beautiful sound and a wonderful sense of ensemble and rhythm.
 Many of them started their musical journey in our beginner classes and have grown together over the years giving their ensemble playing an intimacy that only great friendships can enjoy.

 Awards and Achievements